Accessibility Tools

 to Home Energy Improvements and Rebates and Tax Credits

-Choose from one of the five options below to explore possible home improvements to reduce your home’s carbon footprint and reduce your energy costs
+Choose from one of the five options below to explore possible home improvements that will reduce your home’s energy costs and carbon footprint

 Love Electric provides information and resources to help make your home more efficient, healthier, and with lower carbon emissions.
 This page provides a simple guide to prioritizing your actions and finding rebates available to help you pay for improvements.